nicholasmaurer/dear-sincere-friend/README.md

 # dear-sincere-friend

+## Building Project

-This project is built with webpack.
-From the project root run `npm install webpack` to install webpack.
+This project is built with webpack, three.js and web vr polyfill.

 Run `npm install` to install the project dependencies.

-To build the project run `npm run build` and `npm start` to start hosting a local webserver.
+Run `npm run build` to build the project.

+Run `npm start` to start hosting a local webserver.

 www.dearsincerefriend.com